for Small Business

 Explains the requirements that each company must meet in order to be eligible to participate in the programs.
 Requirements are different for SBIR and STTR, so make sure you understand the restrictions before proceeding.

 The SBIR and STTR programs have different BAA schedules and deadlines that change on an annual basis.

 This is your gateway to all topics for which the Department of Defense is currently soliciting responses.
 It also includes a link to the DoD's SBIR/STTR announcement Listserv.

-This link takes you directly to the DoD Topic Search tool to quickly and easily search topics by keyword across all DoD components participating in the current solicitation.
+This link takes you directly to the DoD Topic Search tool to quickly and easily search topics by keyword across all DoD components participating in the current BAA.
 Once you find a topic of interest, be sure to read the Component-specific instructions for that topic.